PROJECT HIGHLIGHT: Old City Cemetery Restoration

 Close-up photo of a gravesite's stone walls

 Bransford Vawter, often called "Lynchburg's first poet," gained national attention with his poem "I'd Offer Thee This Hand of Mine" in 1834.
 A local Quill and Scroll Society chapter presented a memorial stone for his grave in the 1930s, but the wall surrounding his memorial had fallen into disrepair in recent years.
-Our team restored it to look new.
+Our team restored it to its original beauty.

 Local lore claims that Bransford wrote his poem about a forbidden love for Flora Ann Norvell, the daughter of a well-to-do family and above-class for Bransford.